 So I decided to start a blog to inform others about this fraud.
 I hope I helped some victims and inflicted some damage to troll’s business.
 I received many e-mails from people in similar predicaments and tried to do my best answering their questions.
 Reading e-mails and blog comments made me sure that my vision of what is going on is correct, and enraged me even more, especially when I read in a private email that one of Sperlein’s victims seriously considered suicide.

 Judicial system is not inherently wrong, but it is very slow.
-Once a con artist finds a loophole in the law, he can inflict tremendous harm to society until judges eventually manage to seal this loophole when they finally realize that trolls use judicial system (hence taxpayer’s — yours — money) to enrich themselves, ruining families, lives, carriers in their quest for gold.
+Once a con artist finds a loophole in the law, he can inflict tremendous harm to society until judges eventually manage to seal this loophole when they finally realize that trolls use courts (hence taxpayer’s — yours — money) to enrich themselves, ruining families, lives, carriers in their quest for gold.
 I learned that one of the best weapons in the war against copyright trolls is publicity.
 So please help spread the word.
 E-mail, share, tweet about my posts, and follow me on Twitter.